 Google Ads is complex and challenging to navigate, especially if you have limited exposure to advertising management platforms.
 There’s an overwhelming level of settings and targeting options available and the platform is constantly evolving.
 However, it becomes very easy to lose sight of your marketing goals (and budget) when you have so many choices and reporting mechanisms available.
 On one hand, there are thousands of configurations to tailor ads to meet your specific business’s needs.

 How to Get Out of the Weeds

-The first (and most important) step to make the most out of your Google Ads campaigns is to clearly define and act on your business’s specific marketing goals.
+The first and most important step to make the most out of your Google Ads campaigns is to clearly define and act on your business’s specific marketing goals.
 Priorities vary from business to business, so it’s critical to get your objectives in order.
 You need to identify what matters to you and your business most so you can benchmark and measure your progress both in Google Ads and in your business itself.
 Here are a few priorities you should consider when implementing and assessing your Google Ads campaigns:

-- Is branding important to your business?
+- Is branding and brand awareness important to your business?

 - Does your business need help to convert sales or leads, or is it more valuable to simply increase the traffic to your site?

 - Are you using Google Ads to compliment an already high-performing SEO (search engine optimization) initiative?

 This exercise will help you decide which SEM metrics your business should focus on first.